vijayazaparde/DailyVibesIndeed/README.md

     ```bash
     git push origin feature-branch
     ```
-5. Create a pull request.
+5. Create a pull request to discuss your changes.

 ---